dymmond/lilya/docs/en/docs/wsgi.md

 {!> ../../../docs_src/wsgi/childlilya.py!}
 ```

-You already get the idea, the integrations are endeless!
+You already get the idea, the integrations are endless!

 ## Check it